 'What exactly are you pondering inspector that you seem very pensive in thought?'

-'If you must know Bonheur, I am musing in my mind the mystery behind what could have caused this former priest to have been excommunicated'.
+'If you must know, I am musing in my mind the mystery behind what could have caused this former priest to have been excommunicated'.

-'Perhaps, he was banished for heresy and prevarication', Bonheur suggested.
+'Perhaps, he was banished for heresy and prevarication', Bonheur had suggested.

-'What you are alluding to Bonheur is practical.
+'What you are alluding to is very practical.
 Until we speak to him, we shall only be left to hypothesise in unfounded speculation'.

 'What do you think of the excommunicated priest inspector?
 If you ask me, he is most likely to know, who the murderer is', Bonheur assured.

 'It seems elementary Bonheur, but it is the tendency in these cases that the obvious is not always accurate or reliable', I retorted.

 'What do you mean?
 Perhaps I am incorrect in my assumption, but his direct connection to the church does imply a certain degree of involvement'.